RayNjoroge/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task - 7 A function that prints half of a string, followed by a new line.<br>
 Task - 8 A function that prints n elements of an array of integers, followed by a new line.<br>
 Task - 9 A function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. <br>
+Task - 10 A function that convert a string to an integer.<br>